 Accessibility FAQ: The following will hopefully answer any questions you may have about how 100 Hitchcock caters for people with disabilities.

-Please advise if you require the following equipment (provided free of charge) when making your booking: Shower chair, toilet seat (with handles) walking frame and grab bars.
+Please let us know if you require the following equipment (provided free of charge) when making your booking: Shower chair, toilet seat (with handles) walking frame and detachable grab bars.

 Question: Can a wheelchair fit through the front door?

-Answer: The door is 120 cm wide, yes wheelchair can fit through.
+Answer: The door is 120 cm wide.
+Yes a wheelchair can fit through.
+(We do offer internal garage access as well).

 Question: Is there a lip or step at the front door?

-Answer: There is a slight lip at the front door, a wheelchair can go over ok, or you can access completely level area from internal garage access.
+Answer: There is a slight lip at the front door, a wheelchair can go over ok.
+Or you can access completely level area from internal garage access.
+Because the house is step free, with wide walkways, the accommodation is well suited to visually impaired guests too.

 Question: Is the house open plan and can a person in a wheelchair move from one room to another easily?